davikawasaki/vb-vscode-generators/README.md

 Private p_attr As String
 ' *** FORMET instead of FORMAT, TextFormat not acceptable, VALUES instead of VALUE, " usages are not allowed in the format value
 Private p_attr As String ' FORMET TextFormat VALUES "@"
+' *** FORMETCOLOUR instead of FORMATCOLOR, BG_COLOR instead of BGCOLOR, vbblack instead vbBlack, " usages are not allowed in the BGCOLOR value (needs to be numeric)
+Private p_attr As String ' FORMETCOLOUR BG_COLOR "1" FG_COLOR vbblack
+' *** BGCOLOR and FGCOLOR without values
+Private p_attr As String ' FORMATCOLOR BGCOLOR FGCOLOR ' *** BGCOLOR and FGCOLOR inverted positions, BGCOLOR value out of range (0-56) Private p_attr As String ' FORMATCOLOR FGCOLOR vbBlack BGCOLOR 57
 ```

-6\.
+8\.
 Factory cases will output the file (if no errors are emitted or there are at least one non-constant attribute) in a Factories/ folder.
 You may be enquired to approve an override in case the specific factory file already exists in the folder.

 ### Attribute list with format output